Effective Collaboration in Project Management

 Typically, you can use social intranet software or other collaboration tools for that task.

-Otherwise, you could be stuck emailing files back and forth, losing as much as 2 hours every day on finding the information you need to do your job.
+Otherwise, you could be stuck emailing files back and forth, losing as many as two hours every day on finding the information you need to do your job.

 The collaborative process wants to put a stop to that, and help you and your team manage your time and resources better.